 We are a member of the Croydon Schools Sports Partnership, which provides our school with staff training and development, expert advice and guidance on teaching and learning strategies, and regular competitions and events for all ages in a range of sports and activities.

-In April 2021, 42* out of 87 pupils in our year 6 cohort met the minimum standard in swimming.
+In July 2023, 90% of our year 6 cohort (87 children) met the minimum standard in swimming.
 This means pupils could:

 - swim competently, confidently and proficiently over a distance of at least 25 metres